cortesporcz/amc_Employee_Tracker/README.md

 In order to install inquirer, please use npm i inquirer@8.2.4.

 ## Credits and Resources
-UTSA peers, especially Joshua Hale's repo.
-Other credits include: https://www.youtube.com/watch?v=m9CQxR0AfiQ (Although I still wasn't able to render the actual content.)
+UTSA peers, especially Joshua Hale's mysql help to get the mysql errors fixed.
+Other credits include: https://www.youtube.com/watch?v=m9CQxR0AfiQ (used just to get started)